Mainland or Free Zone EAU: Which structure to choose?

 • Free Zone: Advantageous for freelancers or consultants.

-A seemingly inexpensive virtual office can hide high bank charges (e.g. minimum balance of 130,000 USD at some banks).
+A seemingly inexpensive virtual office can hide high bank charges (e.g. minimum balance of USD 130,000 at some banks).
 At Clemenceaugroup, we help entrepreneurs avoid these pitfalls.
-Need personalized advice?
+Do you need personalised advice?

 So, mainland or free zone?
 Make the right choice for your project